Stress is an inevitable part of life.

 Six Practical Stress-Busters Based on Brain Science.

-Using the Bottom-Up Outside-In Top-Down model, here are six practical strategies that allow you to find peace of mind amidst your challenges.
+Using the Bottom-Up Outside-In Top-Down model, six practical strategies allow you to find peace of mind amidst your challenges.

 Bottom-Up Approach: Change your biology

-1. Get a good night sleep and indulge in a nap
+1. Get a good night’s sleep and indulge in a nap